Labisy/Java-practice/README.md

 ## License

-Project streamApi is distributed under the Apache License 2.0
+Project java-practice is distributed under the Apache License 2.0